-Our customers use our communications services to manage important aspects of their businesses, and any errors, defects, outages, or disruptions to our service or other performance problems with our service, could hurt our reputation and may damage our customers' businesses, any of which may result in our granting of credits to customers that in turn would reduce our revenue.
-Our services and the systems infrastructure underlying our cloud communications platform incorporate software that is highly technical and complex.
-Our software has contained, and may now or in the future contain, undetected errors, bugs, or vulnerabilities to hackers, which have caused, and may in the future cause, temporary service outages or other disruptions for some customers.
+Our customers use our communications services to manage important aspects of their businesses, and any errors, defects, outages, or disruptions to our service or other performance problems with our service (such as those we have recently experienced and may encounter again), including those related to artificial intelligence technologies or dependencies on thirdparty services, could hurt our reputation and may damage our customers' businesses, any of which may result in our granting of credits to customers that in turn would reduce our revenue.
+Our services and the systems infrastructure underlying our cloud communications platform, including firewalls, switches and routers, incorporate software that is highly technical and complex.
+Our software and network infrastructure configurations have contained, and may now or in the future contain, undetected errors, bugs, or vulnerabilities, including those introduced by artificial intelligence-powered features.
+Such weaknesses could be exploited by hackers.
+These vulnerabilities include but are not limited to risks from ransomware, sophisticated nation-state attacks, and emerging malware threats.
+We continuously monitor these threats and update our defenses in response.
+Such weaknesses have also been the cause of, and may in the future cause, temporary service outages or other disruptions for some customers, potentially leading to significant financial and reputational damage.
+Our cybersecurity response plan includes incident response teams and system updates to mitigate these risks.
 Some errors in our software code may not be discovered until after the code has been released.
 Any errors, bugs, or vulnerabilities discovered in our code after release could result in damage to our reputation, loss of customers, loss of revenue, or liability for service credits or damages, any of which could adversely affect our business and financial results.
 We implement bug fixes and upgrades as part of our regularly scheduled system maintenance, which may lead to system downtime.
-Even if we are able to implement the bug fixes and upgrades in a timely manner, any history of defects, or the loss, damage, or inadvertent release of confidential customer data, could cause our reputation to be harmed, and customers may elect not to purchase or renew their agreements with us and subject us to service performance credits, warranty claims or increased insurance costs.
+Even if we are able to implement the bug fixes and upgrades in a timely manner, any history of defects, reliance on vulnerable third-party services, or the loss, damage, or inadvertent release of confidential customer data, could cause our reputation to be harmed, and customers may elect not to purchase or renew their agreements with us and subject us to service performance credits, warranty claims or increased insurance costs.
 The costs associated with any material defects or errors in our software or other performance problems may be substantial and could materially adversely affect our operating results.